jacksonianrtaylor/movie_rec_proj/old_readme.md

 * Requirements:
     * Git
-    * Docker
+    * Docker Desktop
     * kaggle account and API token

 1. Clone the repository with git.

 2. Navigate to the main project directory.

-3. Build docker image using the provided Dockerfile using this shell command:
+3. Build docker image using the provided Dockerfile using this cli command: "docker build -t movie_rec_image .".

-    ```shell
-    docker build -t movie_rec_image .
-    ```

-4. Using the same shell, create a contianer from the image while binding the port of the listening jupyter server to port 8888 of the host machine:
+4. Using the same cli, create a contianer from the image while binding the port of the listening jupyter server to port 8888 of the host machine: * * docker run -p 8888:8888 movie_rec_image".

-    ```shell
-    docker run -p 8888:8888 movie_rec_image .
-    ```

-5. Choose one of the following methods to utilize the python kernel of the jupyter server (there are other methods online).
+5. Choose one of the following methods to use the python kernel of the jupyter server (there are other methods online).

     Browser method:

-    1. Follow the url that is found in the shells console ouput where you created the container.
+    Follow the url that is found in the console ouput where you created the container.
 It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
-This should open a webpage with the current working directory set in the dockerfile with the complete_11_03_2023.ipynb file.

-    2. Open the complete_11_03_2023.ipynb file in the browser notebook and run all the cells.
+This should open a page with the current working directory set in the dockerfile.
+Open the complete_11_03_2023.ipynb file in the browser notebook and run all the cells.

     Vscode method:

-    1. Open the complete_11_03_2023.ipynb file in the main project directory in vscode.
+    Open the complete_11_03_2023.ipynb file in the main project directory in vscode.

-    2. Follow these step to connect to the servers python kernel:
+    Follow these step to connect to the servers python kernel:
-        1. Select kernel in top right.
+        1. Select kernel in top right
-        2. Select another kernel.
+        2. Select another kernel
-        3. Select existing jupyter server.
+        3. Select existing jupyter server
         4. Copy and paste the jupyter server access token that is found in the console.
         It is the second url after "Jupyter Server *.*.* is running at:" and starts with "http://127.0.0.1:8888".
-        5. Create a server display name.
+        5. Create a server display name
-        6. Select the Python 3 (ipykernel).
+        6. Select the Python 3 (ipykernel)

-    3. Then run all the cells in the notebook.
+    Then run all the cells in the notebook.

 6. Kaggle Requirments:

-    * Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+        Upon running the first cell for the first time in the containers lifetime, the user will be asked for their username and key which can be found in a fresh api token from kaggle.

-    * Instructions to get api token to authenticate the data request(Note: kaggle account required):
+        Instructions to get api token to authenticate the data request (Note: kaggle account required):
             1. Sign into kaggle.
             2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
             3. This will trigger the download of kaggle.json, a file containing your API credentials.

-    * If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.
+        If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.

 7. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.